 The academic profession, partly as a result, has increasingly divided itself into two castes.
 Elite holders of tenure and tenure track positions cater to undergraduate majors and graduate students.
 Core requirements courses are relegated to a non-tenure-track proletariat.
 The MLA has responded by seeking greater support for non-tenure-track faculty.
 I agree with those efforts, and contribute financially, but I believe they are insufficient.
 They aim to answer the question: How do we more fairly divide a shrinking pie.

 The real question here, the one we scholars must ask ourselves, is this: Why is the pie shrinking in the first place?
 If we can figure out the answer to that question, more positions will open up for all scholars.
-Distinctions in the two caste system will diminish without any specific effort.
+Distinctions in the two-caste system will diminish without any specific effort.
 And we can come up with a reasonably good answer.
-Undergraduates in our utilitarian economy are interested in courses of studies that will help them in their future lives and careers.
-In my career as a lawyer all my cases have concerned business related litigation, so I have practical experience with both law and business.
+Undergraduates in our utilitarian economy are interested in courses of study that will help them in their future lives and careers.
+In my career as a lawyer, all my cases have concerned business-related litigation, so I have practical experience with both law and business.
 I’ve trained several generations of young lawyers, and had the opportunity to see how various undergraduate majors affect the lawyers’ further development.

-I genuinely believe that studies of languages and literatures are among the most important a young person can undertake if he aims to enhance both his life and his career.
-Yes, if she intends to become a doctor or engineer she’ll also have to attend to math and science.
-But in all professions—even science oriented ones—study of language and literature will develop skills essential for success.
+I genuinely believe that studies of languages and literature are among the most important a young person can undertake if he aims to enhance both his life and his career.
+Yes, if she intends to become a doctor or engineer, she’ll also have to study math and science.
+But in all professions—even science-oriented ones—the study of language and literature will develop skills essential for success.

-Once we recognize that the people whose help we need have perspectives different from ours, we need to figure out how to persuade them to adopt as theirs the conclusions that we would have them draw.
+Once we recognize that the people whose help we need have perspectives different from ours, we need to figure out how to persuade them to adopt the conclusions that we would have them draw as theirs.
 To do that we must learn the forms of rhetoric, the use of language, and the skills to convey our meaning clearly.
 That learning will usefully be applied to everything we write aimed at achieving a purpose—briefs, memoranda, even emails.
-And that is learning that study of languages and literatures best teaches.
+And that is learning that the study of languages and literature best teaches.
 Let’s take just five lines from three well-known poems, all from one language, all from one century:

 The world is too much with us, late and soon;